reema0814/Azure-Synapse-Analytics-Day/05-data-science-with-spark.md

    ![Databricks notebook is presented.
 Cluster selection and Run all commands are highlighted.](media/stog4.png "Running Exercise 5 Notebook")

 4. In the storage account navigate to **Access keys**, click on **show keys** and copy the storage account name and key.
-Store this values in a notepad, this will be used in the next part of the task.
+Store these values in a notepad, this will be used in the next part of the task.

    ![Databricks notebook is presented.
 Cluster selection and Run all commands are highlighted.](media/stog3.png "Running Exercise 5 Notebook")

 5. Go back to your resource group and select the Azure Databricks service.